DIPlib/diplib/doc/src/releases/windows_release.md

 ## Setting up the file-structure

-The following file-structure is used for building the Windows release:
+The following file-structure is used for building the Windows release (not all directories and files are specified):

 *Note: round corners indicate directories, sharp corners indicate files*

 ```mermaid
 graph